+- 5. Under Exception Handling, click New.

-- 4. Select New under Exception Handling and this time set Error type to Restful. - 5.
-Create the same two actions as before, and select Create when finished.
+- 6. Set Error type to Restful.

+- 7. Create the same two actions as before, and click Create when finished.
 You will have four exception handling actions, as shown below.

-6. Select OK.
+8. Click OK.

 The IVR configuration is complete.